Idan-sh/Asa-Memorial/README.md

   * `multer`
     Handles image uploads for memory submissions, enabling users to attach photos to memories.

-  The backend and database are deployed on Render.
+  The backend and PostgreSQL database are deployed on Render.
   Using a defined API, the frontend communicates with the backend, which in turn communicates with the PostgreSQL database within a local network on Render, ensuring fast and reliable queries.

 > The Backend is hosted at: https://asa-memorial.onrender.com